shubnit12/naukriAutomation/termux-phantom-process-killer-fix.md

 - Check `adb --version` shows **30 or higher**.
 Older adb cannot do Wi-Fi pairing.
 - Both devices must be on the **same Wi-Fi network**.
 Guest networks that isolate clients from each other will not work.
+- **Only one phone?** Try running the fix from the target phone itself first: install `android-tools` in its Termux, open Recents, tap the Termux icon, choose **Open in split screen view** with Settings in the other half (Termux must stay visible, or Android kills it), and use `localhost` as the target IP in Step 3.
+This works on many phones.
+If adb answers `cannot connect to daemon` no matter what (it did on our S10+), the local client is broken and you do need a second device.

 ### Step 2.
 Enable Wireless debugging on the target phone